 A group of Preparatory School pupils got the chance to learn more about life during the war on a recent visit.

-During the trip they found out about what it would have been like to have been a child living in the UK during the war, including the black out, rationing, evacuation, while Dominic Chamberlain also had the opportunity to dress up as an Air Raid Precaution (ARP) Warden.
+During the trip they found out about what it would have been like to have been a child living in the UK during the war, including the blackout, rationing and the evacuation.

-The group also explore plenty of interesting facts such as road signs were swapped round to confuse the Germans if they did invade and black cows were painted with white stripes to keep them safe during the black out.
+The group also explored plenty of interesting facts including how road signs were swapped round to confuse the Germans if they did invade and black cows were painted with white stripes to keep them safe during the blackout.

 Prep School Head Alison Hind, said: “We always strive to make the most out of our stunning location here on the North Wales coast, and we are fortunate to have such a fantastic facility right on our doorstep which gives our pupils the perfect chance to view artefacts and dig deeper into one of the most turbulent times in modern history.”